Skip to main content

 A practical daily/weekly/monthly cadence for a portfolio of 15–30 clients: Daily (5–10 minutes):

-• Follow up on any attention flags immediately
+• Follow up on failed or overdue scans immediately

 • Note anything unusual to raise in the next client call